PadmarajBhat/Rapids.AI/README.md

       !bash ./Miniconda3-4.5.4-Linux-x86_64.sh -b -f -p /usr/local
       !conda install dask
       ```

+  * When to use dask and spark : https://docs.dask.org/en/stable/spark.html

 * At times colab allocates the K80 gpu and our second cell check fails; we need to reset the environment (at times couple of times) and get ourself "Tesla T4"